-What does membership cost and what are the benefits?
+What does membership cost and

 The Scheme operates tiered employee contribution rates set by Government.
 Employees pay a rising percentage depending on their pay band.
 The rates that apply from 1 April 2023 are set out in the table in the top right of this page.